3SUM/cactus/README.md

 2. **Sniper**: Will attempt to change your summoner name to the requested one on the expiration date.
 To see when a name expires check out [lolnames.gg](https://lolnames.gg/en/).

-Please note this is a **WIP** and updates will happen to improve Cactus.
-As of now *(15/01/2021)* the `Turbo` mode is essentially fully functional, while the `Sniper` mode has yet to be completed.
-If you wish to obtain a highly sought after name, I recommend hosting various instances of Cactus through [AWS](https://aws.amazon.com/) or something similar.
-I will not offer help with this though as I am busy.
+As of now *(24/05/2021)* Cactus 2.0 is in early development.
+No other public turbo/sniper tool is currently available as far as I can tell.
+If you wish to help with the development of Cactus 2.0 please contact me through Discord.

 If you have questions or concerns please feel free to contact me here or on **Discord @icantcode#7527**.